 The fact is that, while it is unclear when the world will be able to return to a state of normalcy, it is still crucial for the children’s brain development and their minds to be stimulated.
-The good news is that, while your child may have less access to the outside world than they would have under normal circumstances, there are many simple ways for parents to provide them with the stimulus their young minds need to learn about the world, all from the comfort of your home.
+Your child may have limited access to the outside world, but there are ways to provide stimulus at home.
+Parents can engage their children in learning activities and teach them about the world.
+These simple activities can keep young minds stimulated and engaged.

 Be their first and best teacher

 Remember that as parents, you are your child’s first and best teacher.
 As such, being at home with you need not mean that they are missing out on valuable life teachings.
 You are a big part of your child’s early learning during its preoperational stage.
 This stage is the second stage in Piaget’s theory of cognitive development by Jean Piaget.
 This stage begins around age 2, as children start to talk and begin to engage in symbolic play, and learn to manipulate symbols.

 Engaging small children does not come naturally to everyone

 Our very own Shichida Program Lead, Madeleine Lourdes, has written a great article about how to keep your children stimulated and entertained during the lockdown.
 Please check out her blogpost Suddenly alone in your house with your child under 5?